Identifying Open Door Threats in the OR to Reduce Surgical Site Infections

 Moreover, older refrigerators may lack modern features, such as adjustable shelves and compartments, which are essential for optimizing storage conditions and accommodating different vaccine vial sizes.

-Sonicu temperature monitoring systems and other similar products play a critical role in ensuring that refrigerators are safe for storing sensitive materials such as vaccines.
+Sonicu temperature-monitoring systems and similar products play a critical role in ensuring refrigerators are safe for storing sensitive materials such as vaccines.

-Our advanced monitoring solutions offer real-time temperature monitoring, data logging, and alerting capabilities, helping to maintain the integrity and efficacy of stored vaccines.
+Our advanced monitoring solutions provide real-time temperature monitoring, data logging, and alerting, helping maintain the integrity and efficacy of stored vaccines.
 The system includes the glycol-buffered probes

 Here's how Sonicu can help: